Julio César Grassi: Trial and convictions

-Grassi was tried in August 2008 for the two first cases of sexual abuse of minors and corruption of minors.
+Grassi was tried in August 2008 for the first two cases of sexual abuse of minors and corruption of minors.
 He was convicted and sentenced to 15 years in prison.
 However, Grassi remained out of prison under the concept of law in Argentina where a defendant may or may not remain free until the sentence is ratified by upper courts.
 Between the sentence and 2013, Grassi avoided prison, when he was finally imprisoned.
 In March 2017, the Supreme Court of Argentina ratified the first instance conviction and sentence of 15 years in prison.
 He was also ordered to register as a sex offender in a national DNA data base.

-In 2016, Grassi was tried for money laundering over the handling of the foundation's money and was convicted of the charges and sentenced to further two years in prison.
+In 2016, Grassi was tried for money laundering over the handling of the foundation's money and was convicted of the charges and sentenced to an additional two years in prison.

 Grassi's lawyers unsuccessfully appealed the verdicts twice.

 In April 2023, Grassi applied for parole after completing two-thirds of his sentence.

 On the same day, lawyer Juan Pablo Gallego, who helped convict Grassi of the sexual crimes, asked the Tribunal No. 1 of Morón to refer Grassi's status of Catholic priest to Pope Francis himself, in order to laicize Grassi and remove his clergy privileges.
 The Tribunal referred the matter to the Roman Catholic Diocese of Morón for analysis.

 On 22 August 2024, Grassi was denied parole.